-Mortgage Payment Calculator
+Mortgage Calculator with Extra Payments

-How this mortgage calculator works
+How this monthly mortgage payment calculator works (with taxes and insurance)

 This mortgage calculator estimates your monthly payment using your loan amount, interest rate, and repayment term.
 It shows the split between principal and interest, builds an amortization schedule, and lets you test overpayments to see how much interest you could save and how much sooner you may become mortgage-free.
 That makes it useful whether you are buying your first home, comparing fixed-rate offers, or reviewing whether a remortgage could lower your monthly cost.